AetherWave-Studio/AI-Record-Label-Maker/replit.md

 **Concept:**
 Users create virtual artists and bands, building a music industry empire with realistic metrics and gamified progression.

+**Unified Profile System:**
+All users, whether they came for AI media generation or the RPG game, receive a unified profile on the GhostMusician platform with 3 free band generations.
+This ensures everyone can experience the RPG without spending credits initially.

 **Core Features:**
-- **Band Creation** (15 credits): Create virtual artists with AI-generated profiles, backstories, and member details
+- **Band Creation**: First 3 bands are FREE for all users.
+Additional bands cost 15 credits each.
+Create virtual artists with AI-generated profiles, backstories, and member details
 - **Daily Growth Mechanics**: Apply daily growth to bands (24-hour cooldown) to increase FAME, streams, and sales
 - **FAME System** (1-100 scale): Primary stat affecting growth rates and chart position
 - **Metrics Tracking**: Physical copies, digital downloads, total streams, chart position (0-100)